30 Home Trends Kids of the ’90s Remember

 Clothing went through the grunge period and for a while the drab browns and brass light fixtures had a similar effect.
 That coffee table looks like something that later found its way into a college dorm.

 Columns should connote class but they look better on the exterior of a home.
 It didn’t stop people in the 90s from trying to bring them inside though, especially that McMansion crowd.
-Go over these 12 interior design tips to keep your home looking classy without having to go overboard.

 This awning works perfectly well with the home which was part of a 1998 story in The Family Handyman.
 It’ll bring back those moments of sipping lemonade on the porch.